LUCIT-Systems-and-Development/lucit-licensing-python/docs/_sources/README.md.txt

 The `apisecret` and the `licensetoken` parameter can also be loaded from an INI file.
-Simply create the file [`lucit_license.ini`](https://raw.githubusercontent.com/LUCIT-Systems-and-Development/lucit-licensing-python/main/example_lucit_license.ini) in your home directory in the folder `.lucit` with the following content:
+Simply create the file [`lucit_license.ini`](https://raw.githubusercontent.com/LUCIT-Systems-and-Development/lucit-licensing-python/main/example_lucit_license.ini) in the app root path or in your home directory in the folder `.lucit` with the following content:

 ````
 [LUCIT]